Kuranda Train and Skyrail

 Afterwards, take the scenic railway journey to Cairns.

-Tourists began using the railway to visit Kuranda in the 1930s and its still a top-rated tour today.
+Tourists began using the railway to visit Kuranda in the 1930s, and it is still a top-rated tour today.

 After you arrive at the Cairns Railway Station, a bus will transfer you back to your accommodation.